 Those who like to pigeon-hole plants into distinct, neatly organized slots may become slightly annoyed with wall germander.
 The plant can be classified in a number of different ways, including as:

 The most basic label is that of "broadleaf evergreen", a matter-of-fact description based on the look and longevity of its leaves.
-It is a subshrub in the sense that it has a number of semi-woody stems (that grow in a mounding form) and usually do not die back when winter comes.
-That is, the plant is perennial in terms of life cycle.
+It is a subshrub in the sense that it has a number of semi-woody stems (that grow in a mounding form and usually do not die back when winter comes) and is perennial in terms of life cycle.

 Finally, the medicinal use to which it has been put earns it "herb" status.
 Among the ailments that wall germander was used to treat is gout.
 But its herbal use has fallen out of favor due to evidence that it can harm the liver.